MicrosoftDocs/memdocs/sccm/core/misc/user-experience-analytics-preview.md

 - **topProcesses:** List of processes loaded during boot with name, with cpu usage stats and app details (Name, publisher, version).
 For example *{\"ProcessName\":\"svchost\",\"CpuUsage\":43,\"ProcessFullPath\":\"C:\\\\Windows\\\\System32\\\\svchost.exe\",\"ProductName\":\"Microsoft® Windows® Operating System\",\"Publisher\":\"Microsoft Corporation\",\"ProductVersion\":\"10.0.18362.1\"}*

 > [!Important]
-> Our data handling policies are described in the [Microsoft Intune Privacy Statement] (https://docs.microsoft.com/legal/intune/microsoft-intune-privacy-statement).
+> Our data handling policies are described in the [Microsoft Intune Privacy Statement](https://docs.microsoft.com/legal/intune/microsoft-intune-privacy-statement).
 We only use your customer data to provide you the services you signed up for.
 As described during the onboarding process, we anonymize and aggregate the scores from all enrolled organizations to keep the baselines up-to-date.

 ### Resources